igorecm/igorecm/README.md

-I'm Igor Mavrin and i do stuff on computer
+I'm Igor Mavrin and i do stuff on computer.
-I do funny things on Lua
+I do funny things on Lua.